 Rate is a significant topic in the original edition, and here I take a more extensive look at how it is applied.
 Rate is not automatic; it must be trained.
 In the original edition, I addressed only racing rates of turnover, but in order to reach those, a swimmer must know how to apply rate of turnover in training.
 In this edition, I explain how that is accomplished.

 I’m excited to share these updates and the many discoveries I’ve made along the way as I’ve studied our amazing sport.
-My overarching goal with this book is the same as it has been since the first edition: to help those interested in getting faster discover the beauty, science and art of propulsive swimming.
+My overarching goal with this book is the same as it has been since the rst edition: to help those interested in getting faster to discover the beauty, science, and art of propulsive swimming.